shettyshrikanth/stories-for-my-little-angels/README.md

 |1 | [Clever girl, father and the Landlord](#clever-girl-father-and-the-landlord)|
 |2 | [Kafka And Little Girl](#kafka-and-little-girl)|

-## Clever girl, father and the Landlord
+## Wise girl, father and the Landlord

 Many years ago in a small Indian village, a farmer had the misfortune of owing a large sum of money to a village moneylender. <br />
-The Moneylender , who was old and ugly, fancied the farmer’s beautiful daughter.
+The Moneylender, who was old and ugly, fancied the farmer’s beautiful daughter named Sumati.
 So, he proposed a bargain.
 He said he would forgo the farmer’s debt if he could marry his daughter. <br />
 Both the farmer and his daughter were horrified by the proposal.
 So, the cunning money-lender suggested that they let providence decide the matter.
 He told them that he would put a black Pebble and a white pebble into an empty money bag.
 Then the girl would Have to pick one pebble from the bag.<br />